Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

 In this work, we study a new framework that directly addresses this challenge by unifying these two powerful paradigms.
 We develop the theory behind a broad class of codes, named \emph{Tanner color codes} in \autocite{PKSheaf}, that generalize the standard color code to the setting of geometrically-unconstrained simplicial sheaves.
 These codes are simultaneously a natural extension of the expanding sheaf code construction, which underpins the recent good qLDPC codes, and a generalization of the combinatorial coloring structure that endows color codes with their fault-tolerant gates.
 As we will show, this unification provides a direct pathway for importing the powerful fault-tolerance properties of color codes into the realm of high-performance qLDPC codes.

 Our work is closely related to the development in \autocite{LinSheaf} of cup product gates on sheaf codes.
 We provide a bridge from sheaf codes on colorable complexes to their sibling Tanner color codes, which offer advantages over the original sheaf codes, like allowing for strictly-transversal single-qubit gates on a single block and accommodating self-duality.

 We also provide explicit instantiations of these codes on expanding simplicial complexes.
-By operating natively on simplicial complexes, our framework moves beyond the product-based complexes used in prior qLDPC constructions, potentially circumventing the roadblock these constructions face on the path toward good qLDPC codes with transversal non-Clifford gates.
+By operating natively on simplicial complexes, our framework moves beyond the product-based complexes used in prior qLDPC constructions, potentially circumventing the roadblock these constructions face on the path toward higher-dimensional good qLDPC codes with transversal non-Clifford gates.

+More concretely, our constant-rate 2D code family already demonstrates that our framework can offer the benefits of self-duality and strong symmetry, which are features not known in---and perhaps even incompatible with---product complexes.
+The correspondingly rich set of (fold-)transversal automorphism gate generators gives hope that this code family could replicate the recent success seen in nearly-constant-rate (non-LDPC) quantum Reed-Muller codes that support the full logical Clifford group \autocite{FullCliffordGroup}.